Massachusetts Route 2: Berkshire and Franklin counties

+Orange–Cambridge

-Once the road enters the Town of Orange, Route 2A resumes and diverges from Route 2.
-At this point, Route 2 again becomes a two-lane expressway.
+As the route approaches Orange, Route 2A resumes and diverges from Route 2.
+At this point, Route 2 again becomes a two-lane freeway.
 In Orange, Route 2 runs concurrently with U.S. Route 202.
 The road at this point enters the town of Athol in Worcester County.
-After its eastern interchange in Phillipston when US-202 departs to the north, Route 2 becomes a full four-lane expressway, though not to Interstate standards at most points.
+After its eastern interchange in Phillipston when US-202 departs to the north, Route 2 becomes a four-lane freeway, though not to Interstate standards at most points.
 It continues through Gardner into Fitchburg where Route 2 has several at-grade intersections with Oak Hill Rd, Palmer Rd, Mt.
 Elam Rd and Abbott Ave.
 At the intersection with Mt.
 Elam Rd, a traffic light remains in use on the eastbound side.
 Continuing east into Leominster, Interstate 190 splits off, heading south to Worcester.

 Route 2 continues east to Middlesex County and enters Boston's outer loop at the interchange with Interstate 495 in Littleton.
-It continues into Acton, where Route 2 reduces its speed to 45 miles per hour, and becomes a four-lane arterial road with some at-grade intersections.
-At the Concord Rotary, a major traffic choke point, Route 2 intersects with Route 2A and the eastern terminus of Route 119 (which is concurrent with Route 2A).
-After the rotary, the road loses its dividing wall as it passes by the State Police (who have an emergency-only traffic light) and over the Assabet River.
-Route 2A formerly broke away from Route 2 at the next traffic light to go left into Concord but is now overlaid with Route 2.
+It continues into Acton, where Route 2 reduces its speed to 45 miles per hour, and becomes a four-lane expressway with at-grade intersections.
+At the Concord Rotary, a major traffic choke point, Route 2 becomes a four-lane surface road and intersects with Route 2A and the eastern terminus of Route 119 (which is concurrent with Route 2A).
+After the rotary, the road passes by the State Police (who have an emergency-only traffic light) and over the Assabet River.
+Route 2A formerly broke away from Route 2 at the next traffic light to go left into Concord but is now overlaid with Route 2, where it becomes a four-lane expressway again.
 At Crosby's Corner, the sixth intersection after the rotary, Route 2A exits under the highway while Route 2 veers right (but still heads east).
-While the highway is divided across Lincoln, there is a single traffic light intersection at Bedford Road.
+After a signalized at-grade intersection with Bedford Road in Lincoln, the highway becomes a four-lane arterial road.